“What can we possibly be thankful for in 2020?” When I posed that question to my kids, I got crickets.

 “Instead of saying what we’re thankful for, we could say what was hard for us,” Meryl said.

 We definitely could.
-But before giving up on Thanksgiving completely, I had a hunch that hope for this holiday might lie at People’s Place – a thrift store and food pantry in Kingston, New York.
+But before giving up on Thanksgiving completely, I had a hunch that hope for this holiday might lie at People’s Place – a thrift store and food pantry.
 Like most food pantries in America, they’ve seen a huge increase in need.

 “Right now I’m definitely struggling,” one man said.